 Hi!
 I’m Yvonne Spence, author, blogger, and maker of dreams come true.
 This photo is of me at one of my favourite places – beside the ocean.
 Cape Cod, to be precise.
-As a child, I stood on the Atlantic Ocean’s eastern shores and imagined people on the other side, going about their lives, connected and divided by the vast expanse of water between us.
+As a child, I stood on the Atlantic Ocean’s eastern shores and imagined people on the other side, going about their lives, connected and divided by this vast expanse of water.

 I grew up, and left the islands of my birth.
-Life was busy, at times chaotic, and I mostly didn’t pause to ponder that deeper side of existence.
-Eventually I grew tired of feeling afraid and of running from life, and became interested in the vast ocean of being beyond our thinking minds, the ocean where we discover that our true nature is peace.
+Life was busy, at times chaotic, and Imore rarely paused to ponder the deeper side of existence.
+Eventually, I grew tired of running from life and became interested in the vast ocean of being beyond our thinking minds, the ocean where we discover our true nature is peace.

-I don’t follow any religion, you might hear me say is, “I’m not a Buddhist, but…” Like Buddhists I see God as a lifeforce in everything: in the ocean, and in the sky, whether turquoise, grey or navy blue and filled with twinkling stars, in forests, animals, and noisy cities filled with people.
+Though I don’t follow any religion, like Buddhists I see God as a lifeforce in everything: in the ocean, and in the sky, whether turquoise, grey or navy blue and filled with twinkling stars, in forests, animals, and noisy cities filled with people.
 We might seem intent on destroying our beautiful planet, but I don’t believe humans are bad or evil.
 From my own experience and what I’ve observed in others, destructive behaviour is fuelled by fear, and fear can be healed and transformed into love.
 That’s why I write.
-I write to find the beauty in myself and to help others find the beauty in themselves, in this world, in other people.
+I write to find the beauty in myself and to help others find the beauty in themselves, others and in this world.

-My short stories have been published in several anthologies and magazines and one was a prize-winner in a She Magazine contest.
-I have an MA in Creative Writing, which I was working towards when oursecond daughter was born over 3 months prematurely.
-After the initial shock, I found ways to get back to writing when it felt almost impossible, and I share some of what I learned in the Creative Writing Tips here.
+My short stories have been published in anthologies and magazines and one was a prize-winner in a She Magazine contest.
+I have an MA in Creative Writing, which I was working towards when our second daughter was born over 3 months prematurely.
+After the initial shock, I found ways to get back to writing when it felt almost impossible, and share some of what I learned in Creative Writing Tips.
 I’ve also worked as a Creative Writing tutor, teaching adults and children.

 on Brain, Child.